Ph.D., Cornell University 1987

 Aug.
 1987-June 1993-Assistant Professor, UW Department of Psychology

 July 1993-Sept 1997- Associate Professor, UW Department of Psychology

 Sept 1997-July 2000- Associate Professor, UW Joint appointment- Department of Psychology and Criminal Justice

 Aug 2000-Aug 2007- Professor and Chair of Psychology Department

 July 2000-Present- Professor of Psychology

-Jennifer Gray, Assistant Lecturer, University of Wyoming
+Jennifer Gray, Assistant Professor, University of Mt.
+Olive